 And when Lady Macbeth literally lets her hair down in private moments, she can be disheveled—more frump and happenstance than pomp and circumstance.
 Occasionally messy hair aside, Lady Macbeth’s wardrobe and the rest of the characters’ clothes are completely on point, thanks to stellar costume design by Mary Zophres.
 The costumes in “The Tragedy of Macbeth” might be the only reason to wish that this movie hadn’t been in black and white.
 However, the film’s monochromatic pallette is understandable, in order to reflect the dark despair that permeates throughout the story.

 All of the supporting actors in “The Tragedy of Macbeth” play their roles well, with Hawkins being a standout as the intuitive Macduff, a good man who loves his wife and kids and who finds himself in the crosshairs of death and betrayal.
-(And in case anyone is wondering, everyone in this international cast has a British accent for the movie.)
 It’s hard to go wrong with a Shakespeare classic, a cast of this high level of talent, and a director who consistently makes films whose quality is above-average.
 The “Macbeth” story is a well-worn road for enthusiasts of performing arts, but “The Tragedy of Macbeth” makes this familiar ride very entertaining.

 A24 will release “The Tragedy of Macbeth” in select U.S. cinemas on December 25, 2021.
 Apple TV+ will premiere the movie on January 14, 2022.